mirfan899/Urdu/README.md

 Positive
 Negative
 ```
+If you need more information about this dataset checkout the link [Roman Urdu Dataset](https://archive.ics.uci.edu/ml/datasets/Roman+Urdu+Data+Set)

 ## Urdu model for SpaCy
 Urdu model for SpaCy is available now.
 You can use it to build NLP apps easily.
 Install the package in your working environment.